reactjs/react.dev/content/blog/2017-11-28-fragments-in-react-v16.2.md

 If you are using Babel with [Webpack](https://webpack.js.org/), then no additional steps need to be done because [babel-loader](https://github.com/babel/babel-loader) will be using your peer-installed version of Babel.

-Unfortunately, support for Babel 6.x is not available, and there are currently no plans to back-port.
+Unfortunately, support for Babel 6.x is not available, and there are currently no plans to backport.

 #### TypeScript